WebAssembly vs. Docker: Exploring their Connection and Potential

 What if we combine the high performance, security, and faster startup times of WASM with Docker's high portability features?

-The integration of Docker and WASM could be more valuable than we could have ever imagined.
-With Docker's WASM support, you can run WASM containers parallel to Linux and Windows containers allowing you to run your native application code within a WASM container and share it as a Docker image.
+The integration of Docker and WASM could be more valuable than ever imagined.
+With Docker's WASM support, you can run WASM containers parallel to Linux and Windows containers, allowing you to run your native application code within a WASM container and share it as a Docker image.

 To run WASM containers with Docker, we use the wasmedge runtime which is one of the supported WebAssembly runtimes mentioned previously.
 Docker has worked with wasmedge to create a new 'containerd-shim' called 'containerd-wasm-shim ' to integrate the wasmedge runtime with Docker.